LoRa Configuration

 - TLS Version: Choose between TLS v1.1 and TLS v1.2.

-- Join Topic / Uplink Topic / Downlink Topic / Downlink Acknowledge Topic / Status Topic: Predefined MQTT topics for uplink, downlink, and status updates.
+- Join Topic / Uplink Topic / Downlink Topic / Downlink Acknowledge Topic / Status Topic: Predefined MQTT topics used to publish messages.

 - AWS IoT Core endpoint URL: The AWS endpoint address.